 There are many commercially available substrate for rats.
 Safe bedding include Aspen, CornCob, CareFresh, or other paper-based pet bedding.
 Most pet bedding will neutralize the ammonia in rat urine, keeping your cage smelling fresh longer!
-You can also use shredded newspaper, shredded white paper, or bits of fleece or other cloth that can be washed and reused, though these choices do not neutralize the rat urine smell and your cage will need to be cleaned a few times a week.
+You can also use shredded newspaper, shredded white paper, or bits of fleece or other cloth that can be washed and reused, though these choices do not neutralize the rat urine smell and your cage will need to be cleaned a few times a week if not every day.
 Pine and cedar wood chips, or scented bedding should NOT be used in cages for rats.
 Pine and Cedar contain phenols, which can irritate the sensitive respiratory system of a rat, and may cause respiratory infections.
 MBLU says "if you can't hold it to your nose and breath it for 5 minutes, don't expect your rats to live in it".
 Often, parasites come in the bedding purchased retail or wholesale.
 To reduce occurrence of mites/lice/fleas getting to your rats, MBLU recommends you freeze your bedding for 2 weeks before use.
 Simply fill two 1 gallon ziplock freezer bags, each with 1 weeks bedding need.
 Refill each weekly as you use it!
 The first baggie may only be frozen a week, but after that, you are on a 2 week cycle!

 MBLU has fed various foods over the years and has found the Envigo Teklad line to be the best for MBLU rats.
 The best rat foods are Envigo Teklad 2018, 2016, 2014, and Oxbow Essentials Adult Rat.
 Do not feed any retail foods that contain alfalfa in any form.
 NoNo brands with alfalfa includes Oxbow Young Rat and Mouse, Mazuri, Kaytee, etc. Read the ingredients list, if you see the word Alfalfa then put it back.
-Search online for other foods you can use as safe treats and what foods to stay away from.
+Search online for other foods you can use as safe treats and lists of foods to stay away from.
 Many rat health issues come from the foods owners provide them.
-If you stick to Envigo Teklad or Oxbow Essentials Adult Rat, you should have a healthier rat that can live 2-3 years.
+If you feed Envigo Teklad or Oxbow Essentials Adult Rat, you should have a healthier rat that can live 2-3 years.

 Excerpt: ‘Dwarf Rats’ by Debbi J. Neeham, 2005